 If he paid, he was permitted to depart, although he was lucky if a sympathetic hostess didn’t pick his pocket before he reached the door.
 If he protested, he was kicked and slugged until he was groggy or unconscious, after which he was robbed and thrown out.1

 There was wide variety among speakeasies in New York.
-Here are brief descriptions of a few of the more reputable and better-known.
+Here are brief descriptions of a few of the more better-known.

 Mobster Larry Fay opened the Casa Blanca Club.
 It was one way to sell some of the alcohol he was bringing in from Canada.
 It was a popular speakeasy for gangsters.
 On the first of January of 1932, he announced a 30% pay cut to his employees.
 In response, his doorman shot him to death that same day.

 Actress Texas Guinan owned Club Intime.
 When raided, she claimed that her customers had brought their own alcohol into her club.
-It was illegal to sell alcohol but not to drink it.
-She insisted that neither she nor her customers were breaking the law.
+It was illegal to sell alcohol but not to drink it!
+So she insisted that neither she nor her customers were breaking the law.

 Connie’s Inn was a competitor of the Cotton Club.
 Although now virtually unknown, Connie’s Inn booked major jazz acts.
 They included Louis Armstrong, Fats Waller and Fletcher Henderson.
 Other things being equal, they may have liked working at Connie’s Inn better.
 There they enjoyed great artistic freedom.
 They even designed their own shows.